mristin/opinionated-commit-message/README.md

 ## Example Workflow

-You can set up a Github workflow to automatically check messages.
+You can set up a GitHub workflow to automatically check messages.
-Put the following file in `.github/workflows/check-commit-message.yml` and Github should pick it and set it up.
+Put the following file in `.github/workflows/check-commit-message.yml` and GitHub should pick it and set it up.

 ```yml
 name: 'Check commit message style'